cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 If you're not receiving emails from Cobalt, do the following:

 - Check the filters of your mailbox.
-Make sure that the rules you've set up don't affect emails from `no-reply@cobalt.io`.
+Make sure that the rules you've enabled don't affect emails from `no-reply@cobalt.io`.
 - Check that emails from Cobalt aren't being marked as spam or junk.